csexton/ios-framework-builder/HOWTO.md

 A couple of notes about this script

 * I used ruby, mostly because it got a bit messy handling edge cases in bash.
-However this uses the system ruby included in Mac OS X with no dependencies at all.
+However this can use the system ruby included in Mac OS X with no dependencies at all.
 It should just work.
 It even avoids any ruby version managers that may be installed.
 * This will recompile all the targets to make sure the required archetectures are included.
 This is a bit of a bigger hammer solution, but seems less fragile.
 * Assumes that `$PROJECT\_NAME` is the same name you use for the library name and framework name.
 If not just edit the script.